 Gush was born in 1981 in Pietermaritzburg and lives in Johannesburg.
 He completed postgraduate studies at the Hoger Instituut van Schone Kunsten in Ghent, Belgium, in 2008, and was a 2011 Fellow at the Gordon Institute for Performing and Creative Arts, University of Cape Town.

-Solo shows include After Work at Galerie Jette Rudolph in Berlin (2015); 9 o'clock at the National Arts Festival, Grahamstown (2015); Red at the Goethe-Institut, Johannesburg (2014) and at Anne Bryant Art Gallery in East London and ArtEC in Port Elizabeth (2015); 1st and 3rd at Galerie West, The Hague, and 4 for Four at S.M.A.K., Ghent (both 2010); in addition to five solo exhibitions at Stevenson, Cape Town and Johannesburg, between 2007 and 2015.
+Solo shows include After Work at Galerie Jette Rudolph in Berlin (2015); 9 o'clock at the National Arts Festival, Grahamstown (2015); Red at the Goethe-Institut, Johannesburg (2014) and at Anne Bryant Art Gallery in East London and ArtEC in Port Elizabeth (2015); 1st and 3rd at Galerie West, The Hague, and 4 for Four at S.M.A.K., Ghent (both 2010); in addition to six solo exhibitions at Stevenson, Cape Town and Johannesburg, between 2007 and 2017.

 Gush was awarded the Jury Prize at the Bamako Encounters Biennale in 2015.